satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 The deadline is tomorrow, so Maria decides to work all night.

 Finally she manages to complete the task.
 All the functionality works, specs are passing and the customer is happy.
-But did it really have to be so stressful?
+But did it have to be so stressful?

 __Conclusion:__